JeffDeCola/my-cheat-sheets/development/development-environments/virtualbox-cheat-sheet/README.md

 ## DRAG AND DROP

-Must have a shared folder enables in vagrant box settings for the particular VM.
+Must have a shared folder enabled in vagrant box settings for your particular VM.
+Also, you must have guess additions installed.

 ## CONFIGURE STATIC IP IN UBUNTU RUNNING ON VIRTUALBOX